Registry and ini file functions

 QM 2.3.0.
 If variable is a str variable, and datatype is REG_SZ or 0 or omitted, rget succeeds even if data type in registry is not of REG_SZ type.
 REG_EXPAND_SZ strings are automatically expanded.
 REG_MULTI_SZ strings are correctly retrieved too.
 REG_DWORD and REG_QWORD values are converted to string.
 Data of other nonstring types is copied to the str variable unmodified.
 In older QM versions, rget would fail if registry data type is not a string type.
 String types are REG_SZ, REG_MULTI_SZ and REG_EXPAND_SZ.

 Variables of composite types except str cannot be used.
-These are ARRAY, BSTR, VARIANT, interface pointer, and structures containing these types or str.
-With rget, pointers and lpstr also cannot be used.
-Structures containing str can be used if you convert them from/to string.
+These are ARRAY, BSTR, VARIANT, interface pointer, and types containing these types or str.
+With rget also cannot be used pointers and lpstr.
+Types containing str can be used if you convert them from/to string.
 See str.getstruct/str.setstruct.

 Examples